rinn7e/kampu-law/README.md

 Though the features and the implementation are slightly different, the end goal is the same, to make the law more accessible.

+## Funding

+This project is developed and maintained by me in my free time 😎.

+If you like this project, you can buy me a coffee via ABA: 000 325 068 (Moremi Vannak).

+If you want to fund this project, you can email me at `moremi.va@gmail.com`.

 ## Special thanks to
 `Y3VsdHVyZSBpcyBkb3duc3RyZWFtIGZyb20gbGF3`